-I Page Reference s Description Basel III Report Form 10-K for December 31, 2015 Form 10-Q for June 30, 2016 Tal ole 1 - Scope of Application Qu alitative Disclosures а The name of the top corporate entity in the group to which subpart D of this part applies.
-4 A brief description of the differences in the basis for consolidating entities for accounting and regulatory purposes, with a description of those entities: (1) That are fully consolidated; (2) That are deconsolidated and deducted from total capital; (3) For which the total capital requirement is deducted; and (4) That are neither consolidated nor deducted (for example, where the investment in the entity is assigned a risk weight in accordance with this subpart).
+1 Page Reference s Description Basel III Report Form 10-Q for September 30, 2016 Та ble 1 - Scope of Application Qu alitative Disclosures а The name of the top corporate entity in the group to which subpart D of this part applies.
+4 b A brief description of the differences in the basis for consolidating entities for accounting and regulatory purposes, with a description of those entities: (1) That are fully consolidated; (2) That are deconsolidated and deducted from total capital; (3) For which the total capital requirement is deducted; and (4) That are neither consolidated nor deducted (for example, where the investment in the entity is assigned a risk weight in accordance with this subpart).
 N/A: The Company has no differences in the basis for consolidating entities С Any restrictions, or other major impediments, on transfer of funds or total capital within the group.
 5 Qu antitative Disclosures d The aggregate amount of surplus capital of insurance subsidiaries included in the total capital of the consolidated group.
 N/A: The Company has no insurance subsidiaries е The aggregate amount by which actual total capital is less than the minimum total capital requirement in all subsidiaries, with total capital requirements and the name(s) of the subsidiaries with such deficiencies.
-N/A Tal ole 2 - Capital Structure Qu alitative Disclosures а Summary information on the terms and conditions of the main features of all regulatory capital instruments.
+N/A ble 2 - Capital Structure а Summary information on the terms and conditions of the main features of all regulatory capital instruments.
 6-7 117, 144 35 Qu antitative Disclosures b The amount of common equity tier 1 capital, with separate disclosure of: (1) Common stock and related surplus; (2) Retained earnings; (3) Common equity minority interest; (4) AOCI and (5) Regulatory adjustments and deductions made to common equity tier 1 capital.
-7 The amount of tier 1 capital, with separate disclosure of: (1) Additional tier 1 capital elements, including additional tier 1 capital instruments and tier 1 minority interest not included in common equity tier 1 capital; and (2) Regulatory adjustments and deductions made to tier 1 capital.
+7 С The amount of tier 1 capital, with separate disclosure of: (1) Additional tier 1 capital elements, including additional tier 1 capital instruments and tier 1 minority interest not included in common equity tier 1 capital; and (2) Regulatory adjustments and deductions made to tier 1 capital.
 7 d The amount of total capital, with separate disclosure of: (1) Tier 2 capital elements, including tier 2 capital instruments and total capital minority interest not included in tier 1 capital; and (2) Regulatory adjustments and deductions made to total capital.
 7

-Page References

-• Form 10-K for

-Basel III December 31, Form 10-Q for
+Page References S Description Basel III Report Form 10-Q for September 30, 2016

-Description Report 2015 June 30, 2016